10-Q 1 alt-20230930x10q.htm 10-Q

 9. Net Loss Per Share

-Because the Company has reported a net loss attributable to common stockholders for the nine months ended September 30, 2023 and 2022, basic and diluted net loss per share attributable to common stockholders in each period are the same.
+Because the Company has reported net loss attributable to common stockholders for the three and nine months ended September 30, 2024 and 2023, basic and diluted net loss per share attributable to common stockholders in each period are the same.

 11

-Potential common shares issuable upon conversion, vesting or exercise of unvested restricted stock, RSUs, common stock warrants, and stock options that are excluded from the computation of diluted weighted-average shares outstanding, as they are anti-dilutive, are as follows:
+Potential common shares, issuable upon conversion, vesting, or exercise of unvested RSUs, common stock warrants, and stock options, that are excluded from the computation of diluted weighted-average shares outstanding, as they are anti-dilutive, are as follows:

 September 30,